This post has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

-Chocolate Chip Granola Scones made with Quaker® Simply Granola Oats.
+Chocolate Chip Granola Scones made with Quaker® Simply Granola Oats (or your favorite granola!)
 A little crisp on the outside – soft, tender & crumbly in the inside.
 Perfection ♥

-So when we’re all home, a special breakfast is a nice way to spend laid back mornings together.
-Even better when the kids can help out.
-Scones are fun (and easy) to make – kids love getting their hands dirty – mixing, shaping, patting and cutting the dough.
+Scones are fun (and easy) to make.
+My kids love getting involved – mixing, shaping, patting and cutting the dough.

-I combined two of our favorite breakfast foods – Quaker® Simply Granola and scones.
+I combined two of our favorite breakfast foods – granola and scones.
 The results are delicious breakfast perfection ♥

 There really is something magical about a fresh, warm scone.
 A little crisp on the outside – but soft, tender and crumbly in the inside.
-Served with a cup of tea, coffee or even a sippy cup of milk – it’s wonderful.
+Served with a cup of tea, coffee or milk – it’s wonderful.

 You could go ahead and make a drizzle for these if you’d like, but we prefer our scones with a sprinkle of turbinado sugar before baking and served with butter, jams and fruit butters.
 The simple pleasures in life….